KxSystems/docs/docs/wp/iot-mqtt/index.md

 ### Reading serial data with kdb+

-The originals of the serial communication protocol data back to 1960.
+The origins of the serial communication protocol data back to 1960.
 It is still in use in devices due to its simplicity.

 Reading the serial data in kdb+ is quick using [named pipe](../../kb/named-pipes.md) support: